veronicasaz/ThreeBodyProblem_astronomy/README.md

 * `PlotsFunctions.py`: basic functions to plot trajectories, time evolution, and actions taken.
 * `Plots_TestEnvironment.py`: plots and functions to plot the results of the experiments in * `TestEnvironment.py`.
 * `Plots_TestTrained.py`: plots and functions to plot the results of the experiments in * `TestTrainedModel.py` and * `TestTrainedntegrators.py`.

+## Models
+Includes the final models used for the experiments of Hermite and Symple.
+The details are available in the paper.